-Navigate to the Site Explorer report, then under the Analytics mode, you can identify low-quality factors on your site by analyzing average bounce rate, page views, etc.
+Navigate to the Site Explorer report, and then under the Analytics mode, you can identify low-quality factors on your site by analyzing average bounce rate, page views, etc.

-Additionally, “Content Size” section lets you know whether the content is “thin” or not.
+Additionally, the “Content Size” section lets you know whether the content is “thin” or not.
 If the content is regarded as thin, then there’s the possibility that you’ll face the Panda penalty.

 We already discussed how to analyze site health and performance, but if you want to go beyond that, you’ll have to use a line of regex (regular expression).
-Regex creates a search pattern to locate certain sections on your site’s code.
+Regex creates a search pattern to locate individual sections on your site’s code.

 Various regular expression languages are available, but DeepCrawl uses Ruby.

-You can use custom extractions for various sections such as 404 errors, product stock status, images, schema, event tracking, Google analytics code, Google tag manager, content categories, and many more.
+You can use custom extractions for various sections, such as 404 errors, product stock status, images, schema, event tracking, Google analytics code, Google tag manager, content categories, and many more.

-Note: Google Analytics also supports regex which helps you to filter reports within the tool.
+Note: Google Analytics also supports regex, which helps you to filter reports within the tool.

 Sometimes website developers or owners release code without considering its impact on the performance of their site.
-It creates the risk for loss of organic traffic, rankings, and in turn overall revenue.
+It creates the risk for loss of organic traffic, rankings, and in turn, overall revenue.